chrisWolter/yesfam-skitrip/docs/README.md

 home: true
 heroImage: https://yestheory.com/wp-content/themes/prop/images/Final-Yes-Theory-Logo.png
 title: Welcome to the yesfam ski-trip!
 tagline: Welcome to the yesfam ski-trip!
 On this page you can find the current status and all the information about the ski-trip.
-The Signup will close on the 26th of November 2021!
+The Signup for the trip will close on the 26th of November 2021!
 actionText: Signup Form →
 actionLink: https://forms.gle/wW3zqq3KjP1FDMuc6
 features:
 - title: When?
   details: 05th of March 2022 - 12th of March 2022
 - title: Where?
   details: We have some accommodations reservated in the Swiss and Austrian Alps.
-More Information about the exact accommodation are coming as soon as the signup is finished
+More Information about the exact accommodation are coming as soon as the signup is finished.
+For more information you can also look in the accommodation section.
 - title: Cost
   details: We calculate with around ~600€.
 For more information see the cost section.
 footer: Made by Chris with ❤️ for the most awesome skitrip